The centre opens at 7.30am where families and the children are greeted with a smile by our friendly welcoming educators.

 To transition the children to the morning activities the educators sing songs and play fun games with the children.
 Examples of transition games include ‘if you’re wearing blue go and find an activity’.
 Transition times allow educators to intentionally teach children something they have or are learning about.

-At 11am the Ruby Children go outside for half an hour and wash their hands before a progressive lunch and sleep.
+At 11am the Star Children go outside for half an hour and wash their hands before a progressive lunch and sleep.

 Afternoon tea is served to both rooms at 2.45pm.
 After the final daily group time in both rooms all children go outdoors for afternoon play until about 5pm.
 Children participate in reading, puzzles or drawing until the centre closes at 5.30pm.